 Okay, so you’ve found sustainable food that tastes similar or even better to traditional foods like meat and dairy.
 But you might find that there’s something else to consider — when it comes to nutrition, not all substitutes are created equal.
 In general, having a sustainable diet does not only mean having lower environmental impact food but also providing adequate nutrition, safe, healthy, accessible, and affordable food⁴.

 For example, maybe you’ve heard of seitan.
 It’s a trendy meat alternative that’s been showing up in a growing number of supermarkets and restaurants.
 But what is it really made of?

 Seitan is a Japanese word that means isolated wheat gluten.
 Its protein content can be higher than meats like beef and chicken, but it is also lacking the lysine amino acid that meat provides.
-Seitan is just gluten in a purified form, so not only it is not suitable for people with gluten intolerance, scientists agree that it can never be a complete protein⁵.
+Seitan is just gluten in a purified form, so not only is it not suitable for people with gluten intolerance, even scientists agree that it can never be a complete protein.5

 If we want to eat more sustainably, it’s not enough to find a protein that tastes like meat and dairy — we also need to fill the nutritional gaps that we’re leaving behind.

 Fungi: The humble hero you already know

 When you think of the word fungi, you might think of little mushroom caps in the grass or the mushrooms that you fight in a video game.
 But the fungi kingdom includes some of the most diverse species on the planet — scientists guess there are anywhere from 2.2 to 3.8 million different fungi species worldwide.6